 How do I join South Coast Roller Derby?

 Welcome to the exciting sport of ROLLER DERBY!!!
-You are one of the special people who decided to strap on skates and “BE YOUR OWN HERO” and join the fast-paced world of roller derby.
+You are one of the special people who decided to strap on skates and “BE YOUR OWN HERO”.
 The first step to learning this exciting new sport is to attend one of our Skater Orientations/Basic Skills Class.
 These are held at every Saturday morning practice.
 You will have a chance to meet the league and test out your skate legs.
 If you decide this is the place for you, register as a new skater and get prepared to tryout for the league!

 Do I have to be a seasoned skater to join SCRD?